Macroscopic limit of quantum systems: Summary

 \section{Summary}

-The proposal is put forward in this work that one can avoid the logical conflict between quantum and classical physics when the latter is considered as the macroscopic limit of the former.
-The quantum generalization of the central limit theorem is given by showing the narrowing of the probability distribution of the average observable in over a $N_s$ independent identical system as $N_s\to\infty$.
-A classical trajectory is recovered for the coordinates in this limit.
-Therefore the idea is to regard classical physics as the limit of large but finite quantum systems where the size of Avogadro's number suppresses quantum fluctuations for all practical purposes.
-The conditions on the strength of the correlations among the microscopic systems are given to preserve the simplicity of the result.
-The observation over a discrete set of times reveal a discrete dynamics, characteristic at the time scale of the observations.
+The proposal is put forward in this work that one can avoid the logical conflict between quantum and classical physics when the latter is considered to be the macroscopic limit of the former.
+The~quantum generalization of the central limit theorem is given by showing the narrowing of the probability distribution of the average observable over an $N_s$ independent identical system in the limit $N_s\to\infty$. {A strong Gaussian suppression of the off-diagonal fluctuations is found, which removes the difference between the two CTP copies of the same physical degree of freedom, thereby restoring the unique classical trajectory, in agreement with the consistent history view of the macroscopic limit and the idea of the spontaneous localization}.
+Therefore, the proposition is to regard classical physics as the limit of large but finite quantum systems, where the size of Avogadro's number suppresses quantum fluctuations for all practical purposes.
+The~conditions on the strength of the correlations among the microscopic systems are given to preserve the simplicity of the result.
+The~observation over a discrete set of times reveals the discrete dynamics, characteristic at the time scale of the~observations.